jimmoffitt/weather-api-example/README.md

 * Nodes - Nodes contain instructions for selecting, filtering, ordering, and joining data.
 These instructions are defined with SQL.
 Nodes are executed in order, meaning you can apply simple queries, one at a time, instead of needing to develop one complicated query.
 Nodes are also where API Endpoint query parameters are implemented using a scripting notation embedded in the SQL (see examples below).
 * API Endpoint - Any Node can be published as an API Endpoint.

-Note that there are other important build blocks such as Auth Tokens and Organizations for when your use case needs multiple Workspaces.
-On top of that, there are APIs that support each of these objects.
+Note that there are other important build blocks such as Auth Tokens and Organizations (for when your use case needs multiple Workspaces).

+These objects can be managed (created, updated, deleted) directly with the Tinybird Dashboard, by using a command-line interface (CLI), or with APIs for each of these objects.

 ## Loading weather data into Tinybird.